Devanshu-vats/Document_Management_System-CRM/README.md

 Document Management System

-A comprehensive, client-side document submission portal and admin dashboard built with modern HTML, Tailwind CSS, and JavaScript.
-This project provides a seamless workflow for users to submit applications and for administrators to manage, review, and export submission data.
+A comprehensive, client-side document submission portal and admin dashboard built with modern HTML, Tailwind CSS, and vanilla JavaScript.
+This project provides a seamless workflow for users to submit applications and for administrators to manage, review, and export submission data in a responsive, single-page application.

 Live Demo Links 🚀
 Admin Dashboard: [Link to Deployed Admin Dashboard will be updated]